-- Describe the architecture of 8085, 8051 and 8086. - Illustrate the organization of registers and memory in microprocessors. - Differentiate Minimum and Maximum Mode bus cycle. - Identify the addressing mode of an instruction. - Develop programming skills in assembly language. - Explain the need for different interfacing devices. - Compare the concepts of CISC and RISC processors. - Outline the architecture of ARM processor and PIC microcontroller.
+- Describe the architecture of 8085, 8051 and 8086. - Illustrate the organisation of registers and memory in microprocessors and microcontroller. - Identify the addressing mode and calculate the number of T-states required for the execution of an instruction. - Develop assembly language programs suitable for real time applications using microprocessors / microcontroller. - Explain the different interfacing devices. - Outline the architecture of ARM processor and PIC microcontroller.